AllenInstitute/scrattch/README.md

 * **Interactive**: `singularity shell --cleanenv docker://njjai/scrattch_mapping:1.0.0`
 * **To create a sif file for use in other environments**: `singularity pull scrattch:1.0.0.sif docker://njjai/scrattch_mapping:1.0.0`

 ** WARNING ** The 1.0.0 docker listed above provides all the tooling for AIT (v1.0.0) but has broken scrattch.mapping and scrattch.patchseq.
-An update mid-march will bring both of these packages back up to speed with the AIT schema / format.
+An update mid-March will bring both of these packages back up to speed with the AIT schema / format.

 Instructions for using Docker in other environments will be posted soon; in the meantime, please post an issue if you can't figure it out.